Real People Stories -Marta

 Positive Prognosis and Continued Vigilance

 I am impatiently awaiting my next appointments with the surgeon and the oncologist to find out what is going on and what the next steps will be.
-We are still waiting for other returns from HPV analyses, particularly tests for genetic, to determine the treatments To establish.
+We are still waiting for other returns from HPV analyses, particularly checks for genetics, to determine the treatments To establish.

-I think I came across an exceptional CA125 ops team.
-Beyond their professionalism, it is their kindness that touches me the most.
+I came across an exceptional CA125 ops team.
+Beyond their professionalism, their kindness touches me the most.

 Don’t give up.
 If you doubt, fight and ask for a second or third opinion.
 Don’t hesitate—your life depends on it!